 I thought St Ives was one of the cutest places in the UK.
 That was until I came across Port Isaac on my most recent trip to Cornwall.

 This is the video I filmed for the Telegraph in Cornwall:

 Port Isaac and Bedruthan Steps

 Port Isaac is a tiny little fishing village somehow carved into the coast of Cornwall.

 Despite the fact that you can walk around the place in about five minutes, Port Isaac has a huge reputation with so much going for it.

 Port Isaac is a bit of a foodie destination with the Michelin-starred Restaurant Nathan Outlaw, and his other restaurant Outlaw’s Fish Kitchen is amazing too.
 There are also cute cafes and ice-cream shops everywhere.
 And of course its got one of the most gorgeous views in Cornwall.

 Another place that completely blew me away on my most recent trip to Cornwall were the Bedruthan Steps.

-When I was looking up some Cornwall photos, I knew this place existed.
-However, nothing could prepare me for seeing them for the first time.
+When I was researching up some images of Cornwall I just knew I had to come here.
+However, nothing could prepare me for seeing Bedruthan Steps for the first time.
 I can’t tell you how beautiful this place is.